pjakiela/ECON523/exercises/P6-TOT.md

 # Empirical Exercise 6 in Python

+This empirical exercise is also available as a [google colab](https://colab.research.google.com/drive/1C05_ZpMNcROjKdEgb0weLrsLuNhD6uhV?usp=sharing).

 In this exercise, we'll be using data from the paper [The Miracle of Microfinance?
 Evidence from a Randomized Evaluation](https://www.jstor.org/stable/43189512?seq=1) by
 Abhijit Banerjee, Esther Duflo, Rachel Glennerster, and Cynthia Kinnan.
 The paper reports the results of one of the first randomized evaluations of a microcredit intervention.
 The authors worked with an Indian MFI (microfinance institution) called Spandana that was expanding into the city of Hyderabad.
 Spandana